rails/rails/guides/source/active_record_validations.md

 >> person.errors.details[:name] #=> [{error: :blank}]
 ```

-Using `details` with custom validators are covered in the [Working with
+Using `details` with custom validators is covered in the [Working with
 Validation Errors](#working-with-validation-errors) section.

 Validation Helpers